npardue/npardue/README.md

   -  In 2019, I won my district's [Starbucks Barista Championship](https://www.youtube.com/watch?v=fYMMnYHdEFA)
   -  I was 1 of 10 baristas chosen to participate in the [2019 Starbucks Leadership Experience](https://stories.starbucks.com/stories/2019/12000-starbucks-partners-gather-in-chicago-for-transformative-leadership-experience/), where I had the opportunity to make pour-overs for, and connect with some of the 12,000+ management and corporate partners from all over North America
 - 🧠 I’m currently learning: Algorithm techniques, Ruby, and JavaScript
-- 💬 Ask me about: Basketball, Football, Video Games, Data Visualization, Coffee
+- 💬 Ask me about: Basketball, Music, Video Games, Data Visualization, Coffee
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/npardue/) | <nickpardue@gmail.com>
 - 😄 Pronouns: he/him/his